 In 1977, Steve left the Marines and began his civilian legal career as a lawyer in a busy general-practice firm in northern Colorado.
 Much of his work there involved representing Allstate Insurance Co. against personal-injury claims filed by plaintiffs.
 “I enjoyed the work,” he recalls, “but I also was making some realizations about injury law—that nobody was taking very good care of the injured people.”

 He noticed that lawyers in the area were taking personal-injury cases, but weren’t doing a good job of developing them and were too quick to settle them for less than what they were worth.

 So Steve opted to eventually leave that firm and change the focus of his work.
 He decided to stop working on behalf of insurance companies and instead represent injured people.
-In the ensuing years he worked with other lawyers and also as a solo practitioner, but has concentrated on personal-injury cases and has achieved many notable successes.
+In the ensuing years, he worked with other lawyers and also as a solo practitioner, but has concentrated on personal-injury legal cases and has achieved many notable successes.